How News Aggregator Apps Personalize Content in 2026

 How do news aggregator apps know what I want to read?

-They combine explicit inputs (topics and sources you follow, stories you hide) with behavioral signals (clicks, read depth, and repeated engagement), then rank stories by relevance and recency.
+News aggregator apps combine explicit inputs (topics and sources you follow, stories you hide) with behavioral signals (clicks, read depth, repeated engagement), then rank stories by relevance, freshness, and source quality.
+The Reuters Institute's 2025 Digital News Report found close to 50% of respondents across 27 markets are comfortable with this kind of automated selection.

 Can I personalize my feed without creating a filter bubble?